AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 * TEST RESULT: The Stripe billing system has been integrated into the store.
 > - [x] "The store design must allow users to navigate easily and intuitively through the product offering, regardless of what device they are using."
 * TEST RESULT: The store is responsive.
 The Navigation bar, footer, and buttons on pages offer an intuitive and easy navigation flow for users.
 > - [x] "For ease of use, the store must allow users of the site to register and login so that they can store their personal delivery/account information and.
-This is to facilitate quick purchaing transactions.
+This is to facilitate quick purchasing transactions.
 They should also be able to view their past order history."
 * TEST RESULT: Registered User have access to a My Profile page where they can add or edit their delivery information, and where they can view their past orders.
 > - [x] “The store must give users the option to subscribe to an email mailing list.
-Marketing/promotional emails can then be sent to users based on topics such as; tips and tricks from gardening professionals and lawn care specialists, new product infromation, and special offers."
+Marketing/promotional emails can then be sent to users based on topics such as; tips and tricks from gardening professionals and lawn care specialists, new product information, and special offers."
-* TEST RESULT: Users can sign-up to be added to a Newsletter subsciber list on a dedicated sign-up page.
+* TEST RESULT: Users can sign-up to be added to a Newsletter subscriber list on a dedicated sign-up page.
 > - [x]  “The store must have a blog section where users can read articles and get information about lawn care and maintenance etc. A secure interface to add, update, and delete blog posts must be provided to the business owners."
 * TEST RESULT: Users can view a Blog page and individual Blog articles.
 The store SuperUser has access to and Add Blog Post page and an Edit Post page.
 They can also delete posts from the Blog Post pages.